emmaU90/Analysis-of-Coffee-Sale-Dashboard/README.md

 # Stages

--Examine both product, order and customer datasets for inconsistencies, missing values, outliers, correctly identify categorical and numerical data.
+- Examine both product, order and customer datasets for inconsistencies, missing values, outliers, correctly identify categorical and numerical data.
--Define metrics such as total sales, time trend, and the top sales by country.
+- Define metrics such as total sales, time trend, and the top sales by country.
--Explore the data, create charts and graphs to visualise trends and insights for business recommendations.
+- Explore the data, create charts and graphs to visualise trends and insights for business recommendations.

 # Data cleaning